 Unless the Authority shall designate a different source, the Trustee shall apply, or cause the Paying Agent to apply, available moneys in the Redemption Fund in lieu of redemption to pay the purchase price (exclusive of accrued interest) of Bonds purchased in lieu of redemption pursuant to the Master Indenture.
-Unless the Authority shall designate a different source, the Trustee shall apply, or cause the Paying Agent to apply, available moneys from the Revenue Fund in accordance with the Master Indenture, from the Class I Debt Service Fund in accordance with the Master Indenture, from the Class III Debt Service Fund in accordance with the Master Indenture, or from the Class IV Debt Service Fund in accordance with the Master Indenture to pay accrued interest on such Bonds purchased pursuant to the Master Indenture.
+Unless the Authority shall designate a different source, the Trustee shall apply, or cause the Paying Agent to apply, available moneys from the Revenue Fund in accordance with the Master Indenture, from the Class I Debt Service Fund in accordance with the Master Indenture, from the Class II Debt Service Fund in accordance with the Master Indenture, from the Master Indenture, or from the Class IV Debt Service Fund in accordance with the Master Indenture.